Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 A lumbar disk replacement is a type of back or spine surgery.
 Your spine is made up of bones called vertebrae that are stacked on top of each other.
-Disks between the vertebrae work like cushions to allow the vertebrae to rotate and move without rubbing against each other.
+Disks between the vertebrae work like cushions to allow the vertebrae to rotate and move without the bones rubbing against each other.
 The lumbar vertebrae and disks are at the bottom of your spine.
-Lumbar disk replacement involves replacing a worn or degenerated disk in the lower part of your spine with an artificial replacement made of metal or a combination of metal and plastic.
+Lumbar disk replacement involves replacing a worn or degenerated disk in the lower part of your spine with an artificial disk made of metal or a combination of metal and plastic.

 The main reason you would need a lumbar disk replacement is to treat low back pain.
 Still, not everyone with low back pain is a good candidate for a lumbar disk replacement surgery.
-Your doctor will need to do some tests to determine if it’s the right procedure for you.
+Your doctor will need to do some tests to see if it’s the right procedure for you.

 In general, lumbar disk replacement surgery might be recommended if: